buildthenmarket/Health-and-Fitness/AVOID/AVOID.md

 - **Flavor Enhancement**: To improve taste, many frozen foods contain added sugars and unhealthy fats, including trans fats, which are linked to heart disease.
 - **Caloric Density**: These added ingredients can make frozen foods calorie-dense without providing essential nutrients.

+## Diet Soda

+- Phenylalanine is one of the breakdown products of aspartame, an artificial sweetener commonly used in diet sodas.
+- 4-methylimidazole (4-MI), which is a byproduct of the caramel coloring process used to give sodas their brown color.

 ## metabolic disease

 Foods with Added Sugars to Avoid